 Put a food thermometer in the center of the fryer to test how hot the oil is before you add your foods.
 The oil should be at the frying temperature stated in your recipe, or slightly above it, since the oil's temperature will drop when you add food.

 When you cut foods like potatoes, starchy juices are released.
 Getting rid off those starches gives you a crunchier texture.
-Give freshly cut French fries or other starchy foods a good rinse or soak before frying them.
+Give freshly cut french fries or other starchy foods a good rinse before frying them.

 Some say you can use frying oil over and over again, but for the best results start fresh.
-Old oil can transfer flavors from the last thing your fried to your new batch.
-Oil can also become rancid over time.
-So, after the grease cools toss it and clean out your fryer.
-Many towns have recycling areas where you can drop off your used cooking grease.
+Old oil can transfer flavors from the last thing you fried to your new batch -- no one wants doughnuts that taste like popcorn shrimp.